FindMySchool LogoFindMySchool

 Single-sex education.
 The school admits girls only.
 For families who value co-education or who have concerns about single-sex learning, this is a fundamental structural factor.

 Southend High School for Girls is operating at the peak of secondary education in England.
 The 2024 Ofsted inspection awarded Outstanding status.
-GCSE results place it in the top 10% in England.
-A-level destinations regularly include Oxbridge and the most selective universities.
+Current GCSE results rank it 184th out of 3,895 in England for GCSE academic outcomes.
+A-level results are also strong, with 80% of entries at A*-B in the 2025 dataset.
 The language specialism creates genuine intellectual distinction; every girl here has been exposed to serious linguistic study from day one.

 This is a school for girls who thrive on academic challenge, who can navigate the selectivity of entrance, and who will benefit from a rigorous, linguistically ambitious curriculum.
 Best suited to families within realistic travel distance who value grammar school education and can support a daughter through the demands of selective 11+ entrance.
 The main barrier is entry; once a place is secured, the education is exceptional.

 Yes.
 The school was rated Outstanding by Ofsted in 2024.
-GCSE results rank the school in the top 10% in England, with 51% of grades at 9-8.
-A-level destinations include Oxbridge, and 73% of sixth-form leavers progress to university, including places at Imperial College, UCL, Edinburgh, Durham, and Bristol.
+GCSE results rank the school 184th out of 3,895 in England for GCSE academic outcomes, with 47.1% of grades at 9-8.
+A-level results are also strong, with 80% of entries at A*-B in the 2025 dataset.

 Girls are selected through the 11+ entrance examination administered by the Consortium of Selective Schools in Essex (CSSE).
-Registration typically opens in summer of Year 5, with testing in October/November.
-Applications must be submitted online through the CSSE website.
+For 2027 Year 7 entry, Southend-on-Sea's secondary-transfer timetable opens online applications on 1 September 2026, closes on 31 October 2026, issues offers on 1 March 2027, and sets 22 April 2027 as the appeal deadline.
 There is no catchment area; girls from across Essex can apply.
-The school received 889 applications for 222 places in 2024.

 The CSSE test assesses reasoning, verbal reasoning, non-verbal reasoning, and mathematics.
 Each element is examined in depth, requiring girls to think logically and systematically.
 The test does not have a published pass mark; instead, candidates are ranked and the highest-achieving 222 are offered places.
 Tutoring is nearly universal among families applying.